launchdarkly/ld-relay/docs/persistent-storage.md

 [(Back to README)](../README.md)

 You can configure Relay Proxy nodes to persist feature flag settings in Redis, DynamoDB, or Consul.
-This provides durability in uses cases like a temporary network partition that prevents the Relay Proxy from communicating with LaunchDarkly's servers.
+This provides durability in use cases like a temporary network partition that prevents the Relay Proxy from communicating with LaunchDarkly's servers.

 To learn more, read [Using a persistent feature store](https://docs.launchdarkly.com/sdk/concepts/feature-store), and the Relay Proxy documentation on [Configuration](./configuration.md).